realhuman101/FRS/README.md

 # FRS - Flashcard Revision Software
 A desktop application that helps users revise.
-Users have the ability to create cards, which allows for them to both revise and quiz on said cards.
+Users have the ability to create cards, which allows for them to both revise and quiz on those cards.

 ## Installation
 ### Packaged Download